 How to Manage Sales Compensation During Mergers or Acquisitions

 Mergers and acquisitions are a great strategy for boosting the growth of a business.
 However, they also involve some risk.
 For one, the process can be complex and demanding.
 Additionally, such changes don’t sit comfortably with most workers.
 This is why the business may risk losing some of its top performers.
-There is also the issue of sales compensation – how do you handle your new team now that two sales forces are coming together?
+The processes involved in mergers and acquisitions can be complex and demanding.
+There is also the issue of sales compensation plans - how do you handle your new team now that two sales forces are coming together?

 Why the Compensation Structure Needs Revisiting

 1. Mergers and acquisitions result in a new organization with a unique sales strategy and goals.
 This will call for a change in the compensation plan to meet the needs of the new business.

 2. They also bring two sales departments together, each with unique operations, leadership styles, and incentive plans.
 Actually, as the groups combine, the sales team structure and leadership should also change so as to avoid redundant leadership positions.

 3. Sales reps are likely to compare their incentive plans and note any differences in remuneration.

 4. The compensation plans in place may work for the respective sales teams, but after merging, inconsistency in operations, goals, and strategies are highly likely to occur.

 5. Every other part of the organization and its operations is changing.
 The existing processes and structures, whether for sales, purchases, or accounting departments, may not align with the newly formed company.